Impact

 Risk and Exploitability

-The vulnerability carries a CVSS score of 9.1 and an EPSS score of less than 1 %, indicating a severe risk but a currently low probability of exploitation.
-It is not listed in the CISA KEV catalog.
-Attackers would simply issue an unauthenticated HTTP request to /web/database, a path that can be detected in web or Odoo logs.
+The vulnerability carries a CVSS score of 9.1 and an EPSS score of 10 %, indicating a severe risk and a moderate probability of exploitation.
+Based on the description, it is inferred that attackers would simply issue an unauthenticated HTTP request to /web/database.
 Because the system does not enforce authentication or a persistent password, any host with network access to the Odoo instance is a potential target.
+The flaw is not listed in the CISA KEV catalog.
 Organizations should treat this as a high‑risk flaw that warrants swift remediation.

 OpenCVE Enrichment